Arya-LL/Arya-LL.github.io/src/content/blog/Extended CV.md

 # Overview
 M.S.
 Scientific Computing student at NYU specializing in High-Performance Computing (HPC), GPU Architecture, and Financial Modeling.
 Background in Astrophysics and Financial Economics.
 Experienced in architecting low-latency ML pipelines and parallelized simulation engines using Rust, CUDA, and C++.

+This document provides a detailed overview of my technical background, research experience, and leadership roles, with emphasis on systems engineering, GPU computing, and applied machine learning.
+The sections most relevant to my current skills and goals are [Education](https://arya-ll.github.io/posts/cv/#education), [AI and Large Language Model Consultant](https://arya-ll.github.io/posts/cv/#ai-and-large-language-model-consultant---dec-2023-to-april-2024), [Undergraduate Research Project](https://arya-ll.github.io/posts/cv/#undergraduate-research-project---sep-2021-to-may-2023), and [Rutgers Astronomical Society](https://arya-ll.github.io/posts/cv/#rutgers-astronomical-society-treasurer-and-president---may-2021-to-may-2023).

-For a more complete version of this C/V that also describes non-professional experiences and older/less essential works, please instead read [[Extended CV|this CV]].
+For a more concise version of this C/V that focuses solely on professional experiences and skills, please instead read [[CV|this CV]].
 # Table of Contents

 # Education